What to Do Now to Prepare Your Yard for the Hot Weather

 Summer is coming … though it may seem a little hard to believe after an exceptionally cold winter!
-Take the time to get your yard in shape so you’ll be ready for the coming hot weather.
+Take the time to get your yard or garden hardscape in shape so you’ll be ready for the coming hot weather.

 Prepare Your Soil